 Many lenders are reporting easier credit standards with bad credit mortgage programs becoming more available for home buyers and homeowners in 2017.
 There are still millions of renters looking to buy at an affordable rate and existing homeowners seeking to refinance with the goal of reducing their housing expenses before interest rates rise.
 The interest rates on mortgages with bad credit scores remain surprisingly low and the lending standards are more flexible than they have been in years.

-How Subprime Mortgage Lenders Offers Bad Credit Mortgages
+How Private Money and Subprime Lenders Offers Bad Credit Mortgages

 Naturally a subprime or mortgage loan for bad credit will carry a higher interest rate because there is a higher risk for the investor.
 However, how high your rate will be could vary a great deal depending upon your credit profile.